fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/KUKA.rst

 * Online (real-time) trajectory modifications

-    * No information found so far
+    * Robot Sensor Interface (RSI)  (see `RobotSensorInterface`_)
+        * supported since KRC-4 controller
+        * influence the position of the robot by external sensors.
+        * robot position can be influenced by external sensors through overlaying a programmed motion with external control, like position correction from a sensor-based system
+        * default 4 ms cycle time for accepting set point, hence external controller requires hard real-time
+        * usually correction data is provided in relative values and applied directly to the running program.
+However, as absolute values are possible, the robot can be controlled externally while a KRL  program only providing a fixed start position runs in the background.
+        * communication between KUKA and external controller via UDP/IP on a dedicated network segment
+        * *RSI context* is a library with RSI objects for configuration of the signal flow
+        * *RSI monitor* offers online a visualization of the RSI signals.

 Features required from hardware
 -------------------------------
-* Applicable to KR C2 / KR C3 / KR C4  / KR 16-2 and probably others
+* Applicable to KR C2 / KR C3 / KR C4 and probably others
 * Cartesian position and velocity control interfaces on the robots.